lavenderloverband/lavenderloverband.github.io/README.md

 ...is a new indie/alternative band based in Columbus, OH.

-First release to come by the end of 2025.
+First release _Sheep's Clothing_ to come by the end of 2025.

 [Follow us](https://hyperfollow.com/lavenderlover) to stay in touch!